Azure/kubeflow-labs/4-gpus/README.md

 ```console
 kubectl logs <pod-name>
 ```
-And you should see that your GPU is correctly detected and used by TensorFlow
+And you should see that your GPU is correctly detected and used by TensorFlow ( `[...]
+Found device 0 with properties: name: Tesla K80 [...]`)

 ```bash
 2017-11-30 00:59:54.053227: I tensorflow/core/platform/cpu_feature_guard.cc:137] Your CPU supports instructions that this TensorFlow binary was not compiled to use: SSE4.1 SSE4.2 AVX AVX2 FMA